marmelab/coPostgresQuery/README.md

 }
 ```

-key not in idFields will be ignored
+Any key not present in idFields will be ignored.

 ### selectPage